mjc-school/mentors-handsbook/modules/module #2. REST API Basics/questions.md

 1. What is DB index?
 How does it work?
 2. Types of keys.
 Why we need a key?
 3. What is transaction?
 What is ACID?
 What is Isolation levels (reading)?
+What propagation types do you know?

 ## Java